 Melons;

-Honeydews; Mexican product is joining South American product for a little relief in pricing.
+Honeydews; Mexican product is joining South American product for much needed relief.

 Watermelons ;